RainbowMiner/RainbowMiner/README.md

 - Profile 5: max. core / reduced memory oc (e.g. +100/+350), recm. for claymore ethash-blake2s, claymore ethash-pascal

 Be careful when playing with OC, since this can damage your devices.
 RainbowMiner will not be responsible, if you kill your devices.

-## ALGORITHMS

-RainbowMiner uses a build-in hash table to convert different algorithmnames to unique and beautified, internal representations.
-Because of this, you do not have to care too much about how to write an algorithm, when directly editing the "Config\config.txt" or using command line parameters.
-E.g. cryptonight-v7, cryptonight/1, cryptonightv7 would all be converted to CryptonightV7.

-## Special notes for Equihash

-The different Equihash algorithms are distinguished using the following Parameters: (n, k).
-For example, the classic Equihash first used by Zcash used n = 200 and k = 9, so it became Equihash (200, 9).

-The n and k values create enormous differences in the minimum memory requirement, and create enormous differences in how the actual mining software is coded in order to do the mining.

-RainbowMiner uses the following nameing convention:
-- Equihash16x5 = Equihash (96, 5)
-- Equihash20x9 = Equihash (200, 9)
-- Equihash21x9 = Equihash (210, 9)
-- Equihash24x5 = Equihash (144,5)
-- Equihash24x7 = Equihash (192,7)

-The new numbers (16x5, 20x9, ..) describe the number of bits matched in each round for the algorithm, and provide a relative measure of the “hardness” of the algorithm (the numbers can be calculated, using n and k: n/(k+1) )

-RainbowMiner's build-in hash table makes it possible for you, to use many different algorithmnames.
-E.g. equihash-144_5, equihash1445, equihash-btg, equihash144btg will all be represented by Equihash24x5

 ## ADVANCED CONFIGURATION